grap/openupgrade_wiki_backup/How-to-create-a-reference-database.md

 odoo-bin -d 10.0 -i account_voucher --stop-after-init
 ```
 This ensures that the chart of accounts of l10n_generic_coa is installed instead of the chart of accounts of the first localization module that is encountered.

+For 11.0 and possibly later versions, it is required to create a database with the attachments stored into the database.
+After creating the initial database, you can open a shell and execute the following commands:

+>>> self.env['ir.config_parameter'].set_param('ir_attachment.location', 'db')
+>>> self.env['ir.attachment'].force_storage()

+You may need this patch: https://github.com/odoo/odoo/pull/28620